Jump to section

 The idea of failure here can be a challenge for manufacturers.
 Manufacturers often embrace an engineering-driven, process-oriented culture.
 Process in a digital manufacturer is still important, but the digital aspect demands flexibility.
 Flexibility is more failure-friendly because it’s seen as a step back versus a break.

 Tulip helps SMBs power their digital transformation.
-The Factory Kit helps small and medium-size manufacturers connect their factory, fast, and makes it easy to bring plug-and-play IoT to the shop floor.
+The Factory Kit helps small and medium-size manufacturers connect their factories, fast, and makes it easy to bring plug-and-play IoT to the shop floor.
 Interested in learning more?
 Check out our webinar on digital manufacturing for SMBs.